Pellost/SampleCode/README.md

 # SampleCode
-Repository that represents my programming style.
+Repository containing the programs and projects that I have worked on.

-Projects are seperated by programming languages.
+Projects and works are seperated by programming languages.